CAPLTER/caplter-research-protocols/ESCA/ESCA_Soil_Analyses_Protocol.md

 Weigh about 2g of air dried and sieved soil into 100mL bottles, add 40mL of the 0.5M bicarbonate solution and shake at low speed for 1 hour on reciprocating shaker.
 RECORD EXACT WEIGHT of soil used for each sample.

 Filter samples through Whatman no. 42 ashless filter paper (using ordinary unashed filters may add P to the filtrate).
-Fold the filters into quarters & place in folter funnels.
+Fold the filters into quarters & place in filter funnels.
 Ensure filter papers and funnels are rinsed with the extractant solution BEFORE filtration.
 Filter the sample and retain the filtrate in a clean vial.
 At this point the samples can be FROZEN if not going to be analyzed right away (samples should be analyzed within 48 hours of production OR frozen for later analysis).
 Dump the dirty filter paper.

 Once filtrate is ready to analyze, pour into Lachat sample tubes and pH adjust the filtrate with conc.
 H<sub>2</sub>SO<sub>4</sub> to a pH of 5-6, otherwise proper color development may not occur in the later stages of the analysis.
 Analyze on the Lachat flow injection analyzer in GWC677 and deterine available P concentrations in mg P/L. Calculate soil P in mg/kg (ppm) by multiplying the solution concentration in mg/L times 20.